Jennifer Lyn Parsons

 Discovery is my reason for writing.
 When I’m writing, I fall into that right-brain, beyond-self, language-root place, where even familiar words are openings.
 I’ve retired from university teaching (composition, technical writing, grammar, science fiction and fantasy, creative writing) but I’m still teaching myself with every story, poem, and paragraph.
 It helps that my new home office is a comfy chair by a big bay window overlooking meadows and mountains.
 I’m kept aloft by my three young grandchildren and grounded by my good man beside me in the porch swing on summer evenings, by distant lightning and lightning bugs.

-At this time, there are no staff positions open, but if you would be interested in volunteering your time, please contact us using the contact form.
+We’re always on the look out for help!
+If you would be interested in volunteering your time, please contact us using the contact form.